 - 50% in return seeking investments comprising of diversified growth funds which include a range of different underlying strategies. - 50% in investments that move in line with the long-term liabilities of the Plan.
-This is referred to as LDI and comprises UK and fixed and Index-Linked Government bonds, and derivative instruments, the purpose of which is to hedge against the impact of interest rate and inflation movements on long term liabilities.
+This is referred to as LDI and comprises UK and fixed and index-linked government bonds, and derivative instruments, the purpose of which is to hedge against the impact of interest rate and inflation movements on long term liabilities.

-Additionally, the Plan holds a buy-in with Just Group plc (Just) that insures a portion of the Plan's pensioner liabilities.
+Additionally, the Plan holds a buy-in with Just Group plc (shown as an insurance policy in the accounts) that insures a portion of the Plan's pensioner liabilities.